cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

 Required Fields
 ---------------
 Certain fields are required to be configured in order for the plugin to work.
-These are identified in the CDAP Application Studio configuration panel by a red dot, and are described in the :ref:`CDAP Pipelines Plugin Reference <cdap-pipelines-plugins>` documentation as *required*.
+These are identified in the CDAP Studio configuration panel by a red dot, and are described in the :ref:`CDAP Pipelines Plugin Reference <cdap-pipelines-plugins>` documentation as *required*.

 ..
 Configuring Resources